 THE RETROHEN blog portfolio contains popular retro aftershaves like Brut, Old Spice and Hai Karate.
 Another aftershave from the past that we should not forget is Denim.
 The advertising for Brut was sport themed, for Old Spice it was manly, but when is came to Denim it was manly and seductive.
 The strapline for Denim: for men who don’t want to try… too hard.

 The strapline is of particular interest: is it saying that once you’ve splashed on Denim all you have to do is kick-back and women will slide their hands seductively over your chest?
 Maybe, just maybe, it’s not that simple.
-Maybe some effort is needed for Denim to standup to what strapline suggests.
+Maybe some effort is needed for Denim to standup to what the strapline suggests.

 Here are a few pointers where Denim may struggle to deliver:

-To conclude: Denim aftershave is good but you need to work with it; some kind of effort needs to be made so fix-up, have a shower and get rid of any vile language by washing your mouth out with soap.
+To conclude: Denim aftershave is good but you need to work with it; some kind of effort needs to be made, so fix-up, have a shower and get rid of any vile language by washing your mouth out with soap!

 The Milk Tray Man, mouthfuls of Angel Delight, smashing Smash Hits magazine, splashing it all over with Brut aftershave, World of Sport or Grandstand?
 A fat wallet or your flexible friend the Access Card?
 Could you survive a term at Grange Hill?
 Nostalgia with enough clout to send you flying back to the 80s and 70s in the hardback book Section N Underpass.
 Click image below to get the rundown: